juban/craft-newsletter/README.md

 ![](logo.png)

-Newsletter for Craft CMS plugin enables users subscription with various emailing services.
+Newsletter for Craft CMS plugin makes it possible to let end users subscribe with various emailing services from a frontend form.

-It is actually compatible out of the box with:
+It currently supports the following services out of the box:

 * Mailchimp
 * Mailjet
 * Sendinblue

-This plugin is GDPR compliant and require the user gives its consent when subscribing to the newsletter.
+This plugin is GDPR compliant and requires the user to give its consent when subscribing to the newsletter.

-> Similar to Craft Mailer adapters, you can even create your own adapter to connect to unsupported services.
+> 💡 Similar to Craft Mailer adapters, you can even [create your own adapter](#Create_an_adapter) to connect to unsupported services.

 ## Requirements